dbt-labs/learn.getdbt.com/_ondemand/43216f3592f37d744f7d544614a2f997a5739641/setup-cloud/review.md

 **Compile SQL / Run SQL**
 * These two buttons apply to statements and SQL files.
 * `Compile SQL` will compile any Jinja to render Pure SQL.
 This will be displayed in the Info Window in Compiled SQL.
 * `Run SQL` will compile and run your query against the data warehouse as a simple query.
-The results will be displayed in the Info Windows in Results.
+The results will be displayed in the Info Window in Results.

 **Command Line**
-* This is where you can run specific dbt commands are executed (e.g. `dbt run`, `dbt test`).
+* This is where you can execute specific dbt commands (e.g. `dbt run`, `dbt test`).
 * This will pop up to show the results as they are processed.
 Logs can also be viewed here.

 **Info Window**